 We are extremely proud of the high standard of Music achieved at Edgbaston High School.
 The Music Department is the only department at EHS which teaches girls throughout their academic careers, serving the needs of girls in both Prep and Senior School.

 All girls are strongly encouraged at every stage to participate in extra-curricular music, regardless of whether they take music lessons within school.
 Many have individual instrument, vocal or theory lessons from peripatetic teachers, who give tuition on the following instruments: Piano, Flute, Oboe, Recorder, Clarinet, Saxophone, Bassoon, Violin, Viola, Cello, Double Bass, Guitar, Trumpet, Horn, Trombone and Percussion.

 There is a plethora of performance opportunities; the recent Whole School Productions have included Les Miserables and Phantom of the Opera alongside other events including Lunchtime Recitals, Tea Time Concerts, the Carol Service, Speech Day, concerts and music assemblies.
-This includes the event ‘Senior Musician of the Year’, where all Senior students have the opportunity to audition and compete for various prizes.
+This includes the event ‘Senior Musician of the Year’, where all Senior students have the opportunity to audition and showcase an impressive array of talent.
 The Music Department regularly welcomes professional musicians and artistes to give concerts and talks which are free to all girls.
-Recent events have included concert performances by internationally acclaimed pianists Victor Sangiorgio and Simon Trpčeski as well as discussions with Artistes from Birmingham Royal Ballet.
+Recent events have included concert performances by internationally acclaimed pianists Victor Sangiorgio and Simon Trpčeski as well as discussions with artistes from Birmingham Royal Ballet.